requests-cache/requests-cache/docs/user_guide.rst

             but there is some workarounds, see question on `StackOverflow <http://stackoverflow.com/questions/7166998/pymongo-gevent-throw-me-a-banana-and-just-monkey-patch>`_.

-You can write your own.
+You can write your own and pass instance to :func:`install_cache` or :class:`CachedSession` constructor.
 See :ref:`cache_backends` API documentation and sources.

 ----------------------